Dr. Gary Allison Furr

 In 2007, Gary put out his first solo album of all original songs titled permanent world of pretend.
 It was followed by Overload of Bad News Blues in 2010 and What It Is in 2012.
-Last year he released his newest effort titled “Uncle Vance’s Guitar,” and it was inspired by a 1949 Gibson J45 that belonged to his Dad’s oldest brother, Vance Furr.
-The guitar has stayed in the family, and the connection it makes to the music inspired the title cut, set in the year of 1949, a picture that is the cover of the album.
+In 2017 he released his newest effort titled “Uncle Vance’s Guitar,” and in 2020 co-released Flat Tire on Memory Lane with his friend and fellow musician Mark Weldon.

 He has played a lot of places over the years–both solo and with the band at a wide variety of venues, including colleges and universities, conferences, churches, coffee houses and festivals.
-He’s also a pastor, writer, speaker, has been a college professor and worn many other hats.
-But in every part of life, he’s found time for music.
 “Music is how I rest and sometimes pray.
 Music and telling stories come as naturally to me as sports does to others.”